High School Seminar

 Service-Learning Course Development

 The COVE and the Upstate Institute, in partnership with the Office of the Dean of the Faculty, offer course development grants to support Colgate faculty with teaching interests that involve community engagement.
-These grants include a faculty stipend and support for course-related expenses to develop a new or revised class that engages students in community outreach and fits the objectives outlined in the grant proposal.
-Contact Jeremy Wattles at email@example.com to discuss how to get involved.
+These grants include a faculty stipend and support for course-related expenses to develop a new class, a revised class, or an existing class that has included service-learning projects and received course development funding in previous semesters.
+We look for proposals that engage students in community outreach and fit the objectives outlined in the grant proposal.
+Applications due November 13, 2020.
+Contact Jeremy Wattles at email@example.com with further questions.

 Each year, while they move off campus, the COVE encourages students to donate unwanted items to local non-profit organizations.
 Faculty, staff, and students work together to collect and sort these items in Starr Rink to be collected by those organizations.
 Last year, the COVE distributed more than $60,000 worth of items to the local community.
 Contact Erin Childers-Loranty at firstname.lastname@example.org to volunteer for the program.